Processing and machining thermoplastic and composite parts

 In direct forming, a powder is cold compressed in a mold and then sintered in an oven, which fuses the material and establishes mechanical strength.
 The resulting direct formed parts can be pressed for a finished design or machined as a near net shape, saving time, material, and costs, as the initial shape is much closer to final part dimensions.

-- Polyimides (graphite-filled and unfilled grades)
+- Graphite-filled and unfilled polyimides

 - High-performance PTFEs